-The above artwork by renowned Civil War artist Dale Gallon depicts a scene from the famous Sabers and Roses Ball in 1862 during the Maryland Campaign.
+The above artwork by renowned Civil War artist Dale Gallon depicts a scene from Jeb Stuart’s Sabers and Roses Ball in 1862 during the Maryland Campaign.

 Painting description: After saying goodbye to Anne Cockey at a ball in Urbana, MD, on Sept.
 8, 1862, J.E.B.
 Stuart and his men attack and drive off nearby Yankee raiders.

-Known as the Landon House (and as the Stancioff House), the large three-story frame house has a notable two-story full length galleried porch that makes it easily recognizable as the site of the Sabers and Roses Ball.
+Known as the Landon House (and as the Stancioff House), the large three-story frame house has a notable two-story full length galleried porch that makes it instantly recognizable as the site of the Sabers and Roses Ball.

 I first heard about the event when reading the memoirs of Heros von Borcke, while writing the Shades of Gray Civil War Trilogy.
 Von Borcke (or Von as he was called) was a Prussian officer who came to America to take part in the war.